What is Dai (DAI)?

 TLDR

-DAI is a decentralized stablecoin that maintains a 1:1 value peg with the US dollar, created and governed by the MakerDAO (now Sky) ecosystem without a central issuer.
+DAI is a decentralized, Ethereum-based stablecoin designed to maintain a value pegged to the US dollar, created and governed by the MakerDAO community.

 Deep Dive